 - If both the mobile station and the network support multiple TBF procedures the mobile station shall start one instance of timer T3172 for each uplink TBF that was rejected.
 All ongoing TBFs shall be maintained.
 The mobile station is not allowed to attempt re-establishment of a rejected uplink TBF in the same cell until its associated instance of timer T3172 expires.
 It may, however, attempt re-establishment of a rejected uplink TBF in another cell after successful cell reselection.
 The mobile station may attempt to enter the dedicated mode in the same cell before all instances of timer T3172 have expired.
 During the time one or more instances of T3172 are running, the mobile station shall ignore all received PACKET PAGING REQUEST messages except paging request to trigger RR connection establishment and paging request including MBMS notification.

 If all instances of timer T3168 have expired, the mobile station shall retransmit the (Extended) Channel Request Description information element in the next (EGPRS) PACKET DOWNLINK ACK/NACK message or EGPRS PACKET DOWNLINK ACK/NACK TYPE 2 message or the Channel Request Description information element in the next EGPRS PACKET DOWNLINK ACK/NACK DLMC message unless the (Extended) Channel Request Description has already been transmitted four times in which case the mobile station shall perform an abnormal release with access retry (see sub-clause 8.7.2 and 3GPP TS 44.160).

+In EC-EGPRS operation, when the instance of timer T3168 expires, the mobile station shall perform an abnormal release with access retry (see sub-clause 8.7.2).

 If all the ongoing downlink TBFs are released, including expiry of timer T3192, before expiry of all instances of timer T3168 and no uplink TBFs are either ongoing or have received an uplink assignment with a TBF starting time, the mobile station shall stop all remaining instances of timer T3168 and perform an abnormal release with access retry (see sub-clause 8.7.2 and 3GPP TS 44.160).

 ================ next change ================